open-telemetry/oteps/text/0000-template.md

       // targeted by this schedule.
 Metrics that match at least one rule from the
       // exclusion_patterns are not targeted for this schedule, even if they match an
       // inclusion pattern.

-      // For now, there cannot be any exclusion patterns, and the inclusion pattern
-      // must be Pattern.starts_with = "" (basically the wildcard)
       repeated Pattern inclusion_patterns = 1;
       repeated Pattern exclusion_patterns = 2;